rstrNet/hello-world/README.md

 # hello-world

-// C prog for the Linux-command 'type »filename«' using 'type'
+// C prog for the Linux-command 'type »commandname«' using 'type'

 #include <stdlib.h>